apollographql/apollo/docs/source/intro/benefits.md

 * Explore the full structure of a schema, complete with docstrings
 * Compose new operations with live validation and autocomplete
-* Register your schema with a management service that tracks and validates changes
+* Register your schema with a management service that tracks and checks changes

 ### Apollo Studio